MainulDip/pythonStudy/DataStructures-and-Algorithm/README.md

 * should complete in a finite amount of time

 ### Algorithmic Thinking:
+These are some approach to solve computation problem by
+- breaking down the problem into several pieces, each with clearly defined input and output
+- along with some distinct set of steps that solve all those problem through input ot output
-It's the quality of solving computation problem by breaking down problems and grouping with suitable Algorithm.
+- and grouping with suitable Algorithm.

+NB: it does not come overnight, its practice.

 ### Big O || O(n) :
 Its the theoretical definition of the complexity of an algorithm as a function of the size.
 It's a notation used to describe complexity.